At the beginning of

-So now, hear these opening words from that Epistle:
+So now, hear these words from that Epistle:

 That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life; (For the life was manifested, and we have seen it, and bear witness, and shew unto you that eternal life, which was with the Father, and was manifested unto us;) That which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ.
 And these things write we unto you, that your joy may be full.

 We should think together about how this brings us to the words in the fifth chapter that we have read this day, especially, “He that hath the Son hath life; and he that hath not the Son of God hath not life.”
-We should reflect on the charismatic reality and power of God in His Church, and of how we remain in that blessed fellowship.
+We should reflect on the charismatic reality and power of the Church, and of how we remain in this blessed fellowship.
 We should reflect on how the hands of the apostles handled the Risen Lord, and how their eyes saw Him, and how we continue in that fellowship.
-We should reflect upon the reality of His Presence when we partake of the Blessed Sacrament, when our eyes see and our hands handle the Word of Life even here and now.
+We should reflect upon the reality of His Presence in the Blessed Sacrament when our eyes see and our hands handle the Word of Life even here and now.
 All of this is part of having fellowship with the Apostles, and in that fellowship, fellowship with God the Father and His Son Jesus Christ, that our joy may be full.

-Therefore, to conclude that salvation is sacramental in nature, that it depends on the Incarnation, and that salvation is both the Church’s message and ministry, is to understand the apostolic fellowship about which Saint John taught us.
-It all comes from the richest truth gleaned from that simple phrase, “The Word was made flesh, and dwelt among us.”
-Without a flesh and blood Jesus who is fully God and Fully man, and without His resurrection by which he ever lives to make intercession for us, and without His continued ministry through His Body the Church by the gifts of the Holy Spirit, we could not enter, let alone remain in the fellowship of which Saint John speaks.
-But, we have our Lord Jesus who is fully God and fully man, risen from the dead, our Great High Priest, our only Mediator, our Advocate and Propitiation, who calls you and me to live in fellowship with him and his Father, that fellowship he established in the Church of the Apostles so long ago, and which has never passed away from heaven and earth.
-We need to be in that fellowship.
-We are invited in, welcomed in, and even urged in.
-The benefits are eternal.
+Therefore, to conclude that salvation is sacramental in nature, that it depends on the Incarnation, and is both the Church’s message and ministry, is to understand the apostolic fellowship about which Saint John taught us.
+It all comes from the richest truth gleaned from that simple phrase “The Word was made flesh, and dwelt among us.”
+Without a flesh and blood Jesus who is fully God and Fully man, and without His resurrection by which he ever lives to make intercession for us, and without His continued ministry through His Body the Church by the gifts of the Holy Spirit, we could not enter, let alone remain in the fellowship of which

 Some of you may feel the need to make a private confession other than the General Confession, and that may very well be the voice of the Holy Spirit directing you.
 If so, do you fear the pain of making confession?
 Consider His pain by which this gift is given.
 Do you fear the embarrassment of confessing your sins to a man?
 Consider His humiliation by which this gift is given.
 Do you want fellowship with the Church of the Apostles?
 Do you want, through that fellowship, the fellowship with God and His Son Jesus Christ?
 Consider the One who allowed himself to be completely forsaken by all, so that he could restore you to this fellowship.
 Do you want your joy to be full?
 Then do not be afraid to come and confess your sins.
 The Risen Christ, using even now the means of this physical world, the presence of men who hear, the vibrations, that is the sound of your words of confession and their words of absolution, gives this wonderful certainty that your burden is laid down, and your soul healed.